-James Picks Apart Consultant's Argument He Shouldn't Be Taxed More
+James Picks Apart Consultant Arguing He Shouldn’t Pay More Tax

 When a management consultant argued against tax rises for people on more than £80,000, James turned the argument back on him.